go-testfixtures/testfixtures/README.md

 # ...
 ```

-For a JSONB column on PostgreSQL, you can pass an object or array and it will
-will be converted automatically to JSON:
+An YAML object or array will be converted to JSON.
+It can be stored on a native
+JSON type like JSONB on PostgreSQL or as a TEXT or VARCHAR column on other
+databases.

 ```yml
 -